ministryofjustice/security-guidance/docs/account-management.md

 ## Password changes

-When designing and developing systems for use within the MoJ, password changes must be enforced for these events:
+When designing and developing systems for use within the , password changes must be enforced for these events:

 -   A user has forgotten their password or is experiencing login issues.
 -   There has been a security incident involving the account or password.